 Joseph from Arimathea is carrying a candle lantern, which also provides a yellow light; it can be seen reflecting off various characters present in this scene.

 From left to right: Three servants rolling the large tomb stone over the tomb entrance.
-Joseph from Arimathea & Nicodemus, then Mary Magdalene and Mary the mother of Joseph watching.
+Joseph of Arimathea & Nicodemus, then Mary Magdalene and Mary (wife of Cleopas – Joseph & James Little’s mother – sister of Mary (mother of Jesus)) watching.

 This scene forms part of the Easter series, from Mark’s Gospel.